 The State program also is subject to 45 CFR part 95.
-The tribal program is subject to the administrative requirements of 45 CFR part 92.
+The tribal program is subject to the administrative requirements of 45 CFR part 92/2 CFR part 200, as implemented by HHS at 45 CFR part 75.
 Both programs are subject to the cost principles under 2 CFR part 225 - Cost Principles for State, Local, and Indian Tribal Governments (OMB Circular A-87) as provided in Cost Principles and Procedures for Developing Cost Allocation Plans and Indirect Cost Rates for Agreements with the Federal Government, HHS Publication ASMB C-10, available at https://rates.psc.gov/fms/dca/asmb%20c-10.pdf.